hclpandv/Thailand-Travel-Itinerary/thailand_restaurants_in_focus.md

 ##### [<-- Back to Main](travel_Itinerary_main.md)

+### Sukhumvit, Bangkok

+Foodland supermarket on Sukhumvit Soi 5 (BTS Nana, opposite Amari Boulevard) has everything you'd expect to find in a supermarket at reasonable prices -- and best of all, it's open 24 hours a day.

+***
 ### Patong Beach, Phuket

 Yo Green Vegan & Vegetarian Restaurant, 54/9 Bangla Road (550 Meters from The Gig Hotel)